1 September 2020

 From today, planning permission will no longer be required to move between retail, professional services, restaurants/cafes, offices (including research and development facilities and light industrial uses), clinics, health centres, creches, day nurseries, day centres, gyms, and most indoor recreation facilities.
 Previously these were all separate use classes but now all fall within the new Class E. Where we have adapted to new ways of living and working, the aim of Class E is to do the same for buildings, allowing flexibility for change, particularly on the high street and within local centres.
 But with this increased flexibility, how will the central London boroughs respond?

-A campaign group (Rights: Community: Action) has filed a claim to legally challenge Class E (and the new residential permitted development rights) in the courts due to lack of consultation.
-Whilst some organised opposition to Class E is clearly building, this has not been local authority led.
+Whilst some organised opposition to Class E has been seen, including an unsuccessful high court challenge to deem the changes unlawful, this has not been local authority led.
 Logically, the strongest resistance is likely to come from those boroughs that have long sought to protect their employment and retail floorspace.
 At first glance, the impact of Class E on the global retail and commercial centres within Westminster, the City of London and Kensington and Chelsea could be profound.

 With over 1.6 million m2 of retail floorspace in Westminster alone, the flexibility provided by Class E, combined with the general decline in demand for retail floorspace, has the potential to change the character of the area significantly.
 Westminster’s planning policies have long sought to protect its international retail reputation and the introduction of Class E could immediately erode this.
 Will the likes of Knightsbridge, Bond Street and Regent Street remain globally recognised shopping destinations and home to the major fashion houses and department stores?
 Or will other uses such as offices, gyms and creches pop up in these locations with operators seeking to raise their profile by securing an internationally recognised address; ultimately undermining the retail exclusivity of these destinations?